agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >security.
 12-18 months of runway is even more useful because it gives
 >you the flexibility to make a major career change.
 It’s usually worth
 >paying down high-interest debt before donating more than 1% per year
->or taking a big pay cut for greater impact. -[80k hours Career Capital](https://80000hours.org/career-guide/career-capital/)
+>or taking a big pay cut for greater impact. -[80k hours CC](https://80000hours.org/career-guide/career-capital/)

 Ability to quickly save enough money for the next 18 months is what seems to be defining **runway**.
-How much I can donate is a question answerd by the impact section.
+How much I can donate is a question answered by the impact section.

 ### Supportive conditions